StreakyCobra/raposfly/doc/installation.rst

 power cable, and restart the Raspberry Pi by pluging again the power cable (not the ethernet cable though).
 With this you would be in a situation that

-You should now be able to access the store website by typing ``raposfly.io`` in a browser from a client connected through the Wifi!
+You should now be able to access the store website by typing ``raposfly.shop`` in a browser from a client connected through the Wifi!